nathanschwarz/OpenBCI_Ganglion_parser_CSHARP/README.md

 	// When receiving data from the Ganglion, call ganglion.parse(data);

-	// in you're main loop
+	// in your main loop

 	while (true){